On the modeling of irreversibility by relaxator Liouville dynamics: Kinetic equations from relaxator Liouville dynamics

 Dynamic equations for one-particle distributions or density operators are called kinetic equations.
 Historically the Boltzmann equation \cite{Boltzmann1872} was the first of these and with it began the study of irreversible processes, including the relaxation to equilibrium.
 The Boltzmann equation and more general quantum kinetic equations can be derived from the BBGKY hierarchy (derived by Bogoliubov, Born, Green, Kirkwood, Yvon and others in the 1930's to 1940's) for $s$-particle reduced density operators (for an overview see \cite{Bonitz2016}) after appropriate decoupling approximations.
 We take the following definition for the $s$-particle reduced density operator $\rho_{_{1\ldots s}}$ \be \rho_{_{1\ldots s}} := \Tr_{_{{s+1}\ldots N}} \rho_{_{1\ldots N}} \; ; \; \Tr_{_{1\ldots s}} \rho_{_{1\ldots s}}= 1\, . \ee Other definitions in the literature differ by normalization conventions.

 An alternative way to the BBGKY route to arrive at kinetic equations uses so called nonequilibrium Green functions (NEGF) (invented by Schwinger, Feynman and Vernon, Kadanoff and Baym, Keldysh \cite{Neqinventors} and others in the 1960's).
 These are nonequilibrium expectation values for one quantum object (particle) to propagate from one event $1$ to another event $2$.
 In the NEGF approach, the idea of a self-energy $\Sigma$ is exploited.
 It takes the many particle influences on the one-particle propagator into account on its way from $1$ to $2$.
 For an introduction to NEGF see \cite{VLeuwen2006}, Chap.~13 in \cite{Bonitz2016} and \cite{Datta}.
 Usually, in the NEGF approach, the self-energy is constructed by approximate methods to incorporate as much of the interaction between many particles as possible or needed.
-The self-energy can then show finite broadened levels shifted from stationary one-particle levels.
+The self-energy can then show finite broadened levels shifted from stationary one-particle levels. {{} An up to date linearly in time numerical method for solving closed equations of one-particle density matrices in the framework of NEGF in the time domain for coupled electron-boson dynamics is presented in \cite{KarlEtAl}.
+It satisfies conservation laws despite being perturbative. }

-The route to kinetic equations we take with relaxator Liouville dynamics is close in spirit to the NEGF method, but the construction of the self-energy is formally exact owing to a projector method.
+The route to kinetic equations we take with relaxator Liouville dynamics is close in spirit to the NEGF method, but the construction of the self-energy is formally exact {{} and non-perturbative} owing to a projector method.
 Our procedure has the advantage to immediately leading us to a closed equation for the one-particle density operator via a one-particle propagator.
 It makes the origin of irreversible behavior apparent by the relaxator appearing in this equation.
 The corresponding spectral shift and relaxator in our approach correspond to the self-energy in the NEGF approach.

 We take a projector onto one-partice states in the following form \be \PE \rho_{_{1\ldots N}} = \rho_1 \otimes \rho^0_{_{2\ldots N}} \, . \ee where $\rho_1$ is constructed from tracing out all particles but one, as defined in Eq.~\Eq{kin1}.
 The $N-1$-particle operator $\rho^0_{_{2\ldots N}}$, with $\Tr_{_{2\ldots N}}\rho^0_{_{2\ldots N}}=1$, is taken as a fixed factor, independent of the chosen $\rho_{_{1\ldots N}}$.
 By omission of this fixed factor in the end, a reduced equation of motion on a one-particle Liouville space will result.